 The Irish Archaeology Field School (IAFS) provides a unique program, in partnership with Maynooth University, teaching students how to excavate and aassess human remains from our partners stunning campus at John’s Hall in Birr, in the very heart of the Irish midlands.

-The Irish Heritage School (IHS) provides a unique programme teaching students how to excavate and assess human remains in the surroundings of the Irish National Heritage Park located in Wexford on Ireland’s south-east coast.
 The Dead Men Do Tell Tales course is designed for students from a variety of academic backgrounds with an interest in osteoarchaeology and physical/forensic anthropology.
 The course draws heavily on bioarchaeology so that students gain practical burial excavation experience (in a controlled staged environment) and have the opportunity to analyse archaeological skeletal remains during laboratory sessions.

 Topics covered during lab sessions include: human and comparative osteology; determining sex, approximate age-at-death, living stature, identifying palaeopathological conditions and understanding how these techniques are used in archaeological and forensic contexts.

 The course, delivered by some of the foremost archaeological and bioarchaeological experts in Ireland, integrates field excavation and practical laboratory sessions with cultural heritage excursions to provide students with a unique academic enrichment and cultural heritage experience of Ireland.

 What: Forensic Anthropology School offering 7.5 ECTS (3-4 US semester credits)

 Spring Break 2022: Sunday 13th to Saturday 19th of March.

 Summer 2022: Sunday 5th to Saturday 11th of June.

 Who: Open to Maynooth University and international students looking to gain hands-on field experience.
 Also open to non-students who are over 18 years of age.